Kickoff With Special Interest Group Discussions

 Creating An Engaging Virtual Event Experience: National Multiple Sclerosis Society’s Digital Transformation In The Age Of COVID

 Maximize Your ROI: The True Financial Potential Of Peer-To-Peer Fundraising

-In this session, Classy’s Mikki Kragelund and a top nonprofit executive will share data-driven insights into how your organization can leverage peer-to-peer fundraising to evangelize your mission and brand to the public, build your campaigns for ultimate success, and drive higher overall fundraising revenue.
+In this session, Classy’s Mikki Kragelund and Padres Pedal the Cause’s Anne Marbarger will share data-driven insights into how your organization can leverage peer-to-peer fundraising to evangelize your mission and brand to the public, build your campaigns for ultimate success, and drive higher overall fundraising revenue.

 Putting The Power Of Augmented Reality To Work For Your P2P Events

-Learn how one national organization used augmented reality to provide a day-of-event experience for its virtual run/walk event program from Charity Dynamics’ Marcie Maxwell and an executive from the nonprofit.
-They’ll share strategies for creating engagement opportunities to inspire and motivate participants — and deliver value to event sponsors too.
+Learn how St. Jude used augmented reality to provide a day-of-event experience for the St. Jude Walk/Run and for the St. Jude Memphis Marathon Weekend Virtual Experience.
+Lynn Page, VP of Program Strategy & Development for ALSAC/St. Jude Children’s Research Hospital, and Kathy Kempff, CEO of Charity Dynamics, will share strategies for creating engagement opportunities to inspire and motivate participants — and deliver tremendous value to event sponsors too.

 Happy Hour With 1-On-1 Speed Networking & More!

-First, try your luck at winning one of a dozen prizes as we test your “PtoP Q” (like IQ but heavier on trivia)!
+First, try your luck at winning prizes as we test your “PtoP Q” (like IQ but heavier on P2P trivia)!